 - Credit Line Gift of the Samuel H. Kress Foundation, 1961.119

 - Work Type painting

 - On View

-1. As documented in Strehlke, Carl Brandon.
-Italian Paintings 1250-1450 in the John G. Johnson Collection and the Philadelphia Museum of Art (Philadelphia: Philadelphia Museum of Art and Pennsylvania State University Press, 2004), 155-161.
-See also Zervas, Diane Finiello, ed.
-Orsanmichele a Firenze.
-2 vols (Modena: Franco Cosimo Panini Editore, 1996), 1: 636.
+1. Carl Brandon Strehlke, Italian Paintings 1250-1450 in the John G. Johnson Collection and the Philadelphia Museum of Art (Philadelphia: Philadelphia Museum of Art and Pennsylvania State University Press, 2004), p.
+155-161.
+See also Diane Finiello Zervas, ed.
+Orsanmichele a Firenze, (Modena: Franco Cosimo Panini Editore, 1996), 1: p.
+636.